- Q.What is the recertification requirement?

 - Q.Which certification should I start with?

 For those new to technology, Microsoft Technology Associate (MTA) is the recommended starting point for our certifications.
-MTA certifications provide a solid foundation for those preparing for the Microsoft Certified Solutions Associate (MCSA) and MCSD certifications.
+Although not required, MTA certifications provide a solid foundation for those preparing for the Microsoft Certified Solutions Associate (MCSA) and MCSD certifications.
 Those who have been working with the technology should start with the MCSA or MCSD certification.
 These are prerequisites for any further certifications.
 The MCSA certification validates that job seekers have a minimum set of skills to hit the ground running.

 - Q.What do I gain from passing a Microsoft Certification exam?